tinganho/balanced-storage/README.md

 }
 ```

-Because we don't need to deal with an even more complex matching of add-sub methods.
+Because we don't need to deal with an even more complex balancing of add-sub methods.

 For various reason, if one cannot use balanced methods/constructors.
 The classifications conventions works as before.
 An unmatched add or sub method call annotates the containing method.
 Even on a for loop below: